djlint/djLint/docs/djlint/usage.rst

     # with custom extensions
     djlint src -e html.dj

-Reformatter Usage
+Formatter Usage
 -----------------

-Reforamtting is a beta product.
-Check the output before applying changes.
+Foramtting is a beta tool. ``--check`` the output before applying changes.

 Reformatting does not work with long json/html embedded into attribute data.